Mafia-Hands/Mafia/README.md

 ## Contributing

-For group individual contribuition, visit [Contributions](https://github.com/Mafia-Hands/Mafia/wiki/Contributions)

-For contribution guidelines visit the [Contributing-Guidlines](https://github.com/Mafia-Hands/Mafia/wiki/Contributing-Guidelines) in the wiki.

-Please make sure to update tests as appropriate.
+If you would like to contribute to this project, please make sure to follow our [Contributing-Guidlines](https://github.com/Mafia-Hands/Mafia/wiki/Contributing-Guidelines)s.

 ## Authors and acknowledgement

--   This project was coordinated by and for the University of Auckland
+This project was coordinated by and for the University of Auckland course SOFTENG 701.

--   Thanks the University of Auckland for providing the oppurtunity to work and create this project
+-   University of Auckland - for providing the opportunity to work on and create this project
--   Thanks Dr Kelly Blincoe - University of Auckland for the assisstance with the development of this project
+-   Dr Kelly Blincoe - for assistance with the development of this project

--   Special thanks each and everyone of Mafia Hand group for their hard work and dedication toward the project
+Special thanks to the members of Group 4 (Mafia Hands) for their hard work and dedication towards this project.
+A detailed list of their contributions can be found [here.](https://github.com/Mafia-Hands/Mafia/wiki/Contributions)

 ## Project Status

-At this stage, the Mafia Hand group's development for this project has stopped completerly.
-Whole team now have moved on to the next project.
-For future plan, please refer to [Roadmap](#Roadmap)
+The original developers of this project have now concluded their involvement.
+Team 3 will be continuing the development process going forward.
+For a list of suggested additions to this app, take a look at the Future Works page on our Wiki.

 ## Code of Conduct